Rohithossain12/next_level_assignment_one/README.md

-### 🔑 What is the use of the keyof keyword in TypeScript?
+## 🔑 What is the use of the keyof keyword in TypeScript?
-Ans:keyof is a keyword in TypeScript which is used to extract the key type from an object type.
+#### Ans: keyof is a keyword in TypeScript which is used to extract the key type from an object type.
-### 📋 Example:
+## 📋 Example:
 type User = {
   name: string;
   age: number;